Nick Mitchell: Mixed martial arts

 After being released by WWE, Mitchell began training for a career in mixed martial arts (MMA) under Rocky Long, a former mixed martial artist.
 He made his MMA debut on April 9, 2010, losing to future UFC star Derrick Lewis via second round technical knockout.
 Mitchell was set to fight again on December 11, 2010, but pulled out at the last minute due to an injury.

 Personal life

-He graduated from The Woodlands High School in 2001.
-Mitchell played four years of varsity American football in high school, and received a full scholarship to Northwestern State University.
-During his freshman season, however, he was expelled for getting into a fight.
-Mitchell then spent two semesters at Blinn College in Bryan, Texas.

-In 2007 he and his girlfriend, Torrie Wilson, started a business together, called "Officially Jaded", a fashion boutique.
-The couple began dating in mid-2006, and separated in 2011.
+In 2006, Mitchell began a relationship with Torrie Wilson.
+In 2007, the couple started a business together called "Officially Jaded", a fashion boutique.
+Their relationship ended in 2011.

 As a professional wrestler, Mitchell suffered numerous injuries, including damaging a disc in his neck and injuring his knee, as well as breaking his nose three times within one month.